-< Cooperation with trainees' institutions >
+< Cooperation with students' institutions >

-All students need various types of data on their countries to write a master's thesis.
-To this end, they need close cooperation from the institutions to which they belong back in their countries.
+To this end, students need close cooperation from the institutions to which they belong back in their countries.
 To gain this kind of cooperation requires the institutions' understanding of this program and their commitment to the education of their staff.
-More efforts should be made to strengthen the commitment of the institutions to this program by improving the understanding of their managers and directors about the program's uniqueness characterized by problem solving-oriented training and the enhancement of organizational capability of emergency response.
+More efforts should be made to strengthen the commitment of the institutions to this program by improving the understanding of their managers and directors about the program's uniqueness characterized by problem solving-oriented course and the enhancement of organizational capability of emergency response.

-<Setting thesis theme>
+<Utilizing student's thesis theme>